webzakimbo/bcome-read-the-docs/docs/source/orchestration/external-ruby-scripting.rst

 .. meta::
-   :description lang=en: Bcome orchestration: external ruby scripting
+   :description lang=en: Bcome orchestration: How to write standalone - "external" - scripts, that make use of your Bcome installation.

 .. include:: ../urls.rst